AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-communications-introduction.md

 ### Assemble PDF documents

-You can use the document manuaplation APIs to assemble two or more PDF documents into a single PDF document or PDF Portfolio.
+You can use the document manuaplation APIs to assemble two or more PDF or XDP documents into a single PDF document or PDF Portfolio.
 Here are some of the ways you can assemble PDF documents:

 * Assemble a simple PDF document
 * Create a PDF Portfolio